 Just imagine relaxing and having someone else give your worn-out feet some TLC.
 You like to kick your feet up, don’t you?
 Right!
-But now, your feet want to kick its toes up, too.
+But now, your feet want to kick their toes up, too.

 A professional and sensible salon pedicure can bring back even the worst feet.
 Well, that depends on the skills of your pedicurist and the amount of time they spend on your feet.

-Nonetheless, a good soak in some warm water, followed by some dead skin removal, nail shaping, massage, and polish should do the trick.
+Nonetheless, a good soak in some warm water followed by some dead skin removal, nail shaping, massage, and polish should do the trick.

 3. Wear Appropriate Shoes

 Did you know that wearing appropriate shoes can significantly improve posture, eliminate discomfort, and prevent injuries?
 I'm sure you did.
 As a matter of fact, I'm sure most people do.

 But did you know that the best time to buy shoes is late in the afternoon when your feet are most likely to have swollen to their maximum size?
 You didn’t know that, did you?
 That’s ok; I just found that out myself.